Malav-P/Neural_Network_C/README.md

 The function `train_network(...)` is a call to train the network.
 Each of the inputs is described below. <br />

 - `my_net` : a pointer to an an instance of `NEURAL_NET`
 - `train_image` : a 2D array of type `double` containing the training data.
-It is the user's responsibility to ensure that the dimensions of the array match the size of the input layer <br />
+It is the user's responsibility to ensure that the dimensions of the array match the size of the input layer
 - `label_train` : a 2D array of type `double` containing the training labels.
-It is the user's responsibility to ensure that the dimesions of this array match the size of the output layer <br />
+It is the user's responsibility to ensure that the dimesions of this array match the size of the output layer
 - `no_of_train_pts` : total number of training examples for this training session
-- `batch_size' : the batch size of the data
+- `batch_size` : the batch size of the data
 - `epochs` : number of epochs for the the training session
 - `optimizer` : the descent algorithm used to train the weights.
 For the time being mini-batch stochastic gradient descent is the only available optimizer.
 More to come